 Results

-eningeal factors expressed adjascent to the developing optic pathway
+Meningeal factors expressed adjascent to the developing optic pathway

 To test whether the meninges have potential to influence the optic pathway development, we investigated the expression adjescent to the developing optic pathway of several factors known to be secreted by the meninges.
-Expression of Semaphorin-6а (Sema6а), insulin-like growth factor 2 (), transforming growth factor beta 2 (-b2) and bone morphogenetic protein 7 () was recorded in coronal head sections of mouse embryos at E15.5 – the mid-point of optic chiasm development.
-Two independent experiments (n=5) were performed for both Sema6A and , and one (n=5) for each and b, due to time constraints.
+Expression of Semaphorin-6а (Sema6а), insulin-like growth factor 2 (Igf2), transforming growth factor beta 2 (Tgfb2) and bone morphogenetic protein 7 (Bmp7) was recorded in coronal head sections of mouse embryos at E15.5 – the mid-point of optic chiasm development.
+Two independent experiments (n=5) were performed for both Sema6A and Bmp7, and one (n=5) for each Igf2 and Tgfb2, due to time constraints.

-Sema6A was expressed in in the meningesalso the ventral diencephalon immediately anterior as well as laterally and superior to the optic chiasm (Fig. 2 A-C), and in the lining of the 3rd ventricle.
-Sema6A was also expressed in the retinal ganglion cell layer of the eye, as well as the glial cells of the optic disc and wea in the surrounding occular muscles (Fig. 3 A).
+Sema6A was expressed in in the meninges adjacent to the optic chiasm and tracts.
+Expression was also detected in the ventral diencephalon immediately anterior as well as laterally and superior to the optic chiasm (Fig. 2 A-C), and in the lining of the 3rd ventricle.
+Sema6A was also expressed strongly in the retinal ganglion cell layer of the eye, as well as the glial cells of the optic disc, and more weakly in the surrounding extraoccular muscles (Fig. 3 A).

-Igf2 was expressed in the also in the ventral diencephalonthe suprachiasmatic nucle (Fig. 2 D-F).
+Igf2 was expressed strongly in the meninges undelrying the optic chiasm and tract.
+Expression was also detected in blood vessels within the brain and in a ventral domain flanking the 3rd ventricle, the ventral diencephalon, likely the presumptive suprachiasmatic nuclei (Fig. 2 D-F).

-WHowever, the staining inconsistent (Fig 2.
+Weak expresison of Tgfb2 was detected in the ventral meninges and surrounding the 3rd ventricle of some sections.
+However, the staining was inconsistent and further experiments will be required to confrim these results (Fig 2.
 G-I).

 Weak Bmp7 expression was found in the ventral meninges, as well as in an area in the ventral diencephalon similar to the Igf2 expression pattern, potentially the suprachiasmatic nuclei (Fig. 2 J-L).
-Bmp7 was also in the developing eyelids but not in the eye itself (Fig. 3 B).
+Bmp7 was also expressed in the developing eyelids but not in the eye itself (Fig. 3 B).

 Igf2 and Tgfb2 expression in the eye was not investigated due to limited tissue samples and time constraints.